Buy HAL & BEL shares: Rudra Murthy; says this on Mazagon Dock & GRSE - BusinessToday

 Rudra Murthy BV, MD at Vachana Investments, remained cautious on the market amid escalating geopolitical tensions.
-Commenting on defence stocks, the market expert BELieves that only two stocks from the select pack currently offer maximum upside potential.
+Commenting on defence stocks, the market expert believes that only two stocks from the select pack currently offer maximum upside potential.

 "I would buy only two counters from the defence pack, which are Hindustan Aeronautics Ltd (HAL) and Bharat Electronics Ltd (BEL).
 These two stocks should be in everyone's portfolio without fail," Murthy said in an interaction with Business Today on Monday.